New Entrant Safety Audit Checklist

 Quick checklist

-• Confirm your legal name, DBA, USDOT number, and operating authority records.
+• Confirm your legal name, DBA, USDOT number, and operating authority details are current and consistent.

-• Set up DQ files before adding drivers to dispatch.
+• Set up driver qualification files before adding any driver to dispatch — do not backfill.

-• Keep maintenance records for every truck and trailer used in commerce.
+• Create a maintenance file for every truck and trailer in service, organized by unit number.

-• Collect drug and alcohol program documents if CDL drivers are subject to testing rules.
+• Collect drug and alcohol program documents if CDL drivers are subject to Part 382 testing rules.

 Why this matters